-The idea of coming out is older than many realize but it has taken nearly one and half centuries for concept to become widely spread and experienced.
+The idea of coming out is older than many realize but it has taken nearly one and half centuries for the concept to become widely spread and experienced.

 In 1869 the German homosexual rights advocate Karl Heinrich Ulrichs talked about coming out as a means of emancipation.
 Ulrichs claimed that invisibility was a major obstacle toward changing public opinion, he urged homosexuals themselves to come out.
 How true this was.
 It has been the visibility (coming out) of out, proud gay and lesbian people which has influenced acceptance and equality more than anything else.
 Ulrichs concept was ground-breaking and way before it’s time.
 But it has to begin somewhere.